dopheideb/LEGODimensions/LPCXpresso_LPC11U37H/README.md

 The schematic of the LPCXpresso LPC11U37H shows switch "SW2" governing PIO0_1.
 The same schematic shows that PIO0_3 is connected to USB_VBUS.

-So, in order to a USB debugging, the procedure is:
+So, in order to debug via USB, the procedure is:
 1. Hook the correct micro USB connector to the laptop/PC/USB master.
 This ensures PIO0_3 is high.
 2. Hold down SW2 (also labeled as "ISP").
 3. Temporarily press SW3 (also labeled as "Reset").